Wild Boy (film)

 Wild Boy is a 1934 British comedy sports film directed by Albert de Courville and starring Sonnie Hale, Bud Flanagan and Chesney Allen.
-It was by Gainsborough Pictures at Lime Grove Studios.
-The sets were designed by Alfred Junge.
-Often forgotten, but the role of "Wild Boy" was played by the greyhound Mick the Miller.
+It was written by J.E.S.
+Bradford, de Courville and Stafford Dickens.

 Premise

-This film is a caper story of greyhound racing and the efforts of a crooked dog owner to stop a rival's dog, Wild Boy, from running in the Greyhound Derby.
-Allmovie shows a different synopsis.
+This film is a caper story set in the world of greyhound racing.
+Crooked dog trainer Frank Redfern tries to prevent Billy Grosvenor's dog, "Wild Boy", from running in the Greyhound Derby.
+But Billy outwits him.